Jaakal/glowing-button/README.md

 ### Prerequisites

-So you'll need some code editor which will be able to preprocess SASS, I use VS Code (link in the "Built With" section).
+You'll need some code editor which will be able to preprocess SASS, I use the VS Code (link in the "Built With" section).
 Then you can customize your button outlook to the desired result, set the animation related variables and it generates the necessary CSS for you.
 Result is visible in any browser, e.g. Chrome, Firefox etc. Then you can implement the code in your own project.

 ### Usage

-Open project in your code editor, customize the `style.scss` file for your own needs, add the button text in the `index.html` after the first six empty spans.
+Open the project in your code editor, customize the `style.scss` file for your own needs, add the button text in the `index.html` after the first six empty spans.
 Every letter has to be in its separate span block.
 Open `index.html` file in your browser.

 ## Built With